Offset Mortgage Meaning

 Importance and Uses

-- Saving of Interest on Mortgage: This type of mortgage is used to set off the liability of loan with the amount in a savings bank account and that savings bank accounts amount would be first set off against the principal of the loanPrincipal Of The LoanLoan Principal Amount refers to the amount of money loaned by the lender to the borrower.
-Furthermore, it is the amount on which the lender charges the borrower interest for fund utilization., and interest will be calculated on balance amount hence it gives the benefit of tax saving of interest on saving account and benefit of interest on the mortgage loan.
+- Saving of Interest on Mortgage: This type of mortgage is used to set off the liability of loan with the amount in a savings bank account and that savings bank accounts amount would be first set off against the principal of the loanPrincipal Of The LoanLoan Principal Amount refers to the amount which is actually given as the loan from the lender of the money to its borrower and it is the amount on which the interest is charged by the lender of the money from the borrower for the use of its money., and interest will be calculated on balance amount hence it gives the benefit of tax saving of interest on saving account and benefit of interest on the mortgage loan.

 - Allow to Withdraw and Deposit Money from Saving Account: Here, the saving account balance is used to offset the loan, and at important benefit is saving account is not blocked for deposits and withdrawals so the borrower can withdraw or deposit the amount to the savings bank account.